getguesstimate/guesstimate-app/README.md

 All models are stored and saved as 'spaces'.
 The spreadsheet content is all stored as json in Postgres.
 You can see the full requests if you look at the network tab in chrome.

 However, while there are a few third party systems, everything will still work with just guesstimate-app, as long as you don't try to log in or save.
 In practice this means that you can do quite a bit of development, as you can edit any model on the site (just can't save them).
 It also makes much development quite simple when it's just on the website (not the server).
-The line that controls this is here:

-`"start": "BUILD_DEV=0 NODE_ENV=development API_ENV=production webpack-dev-server"`

-API_ENV=production (as opposed to development) means that it will use the production APIs.
+You can point your local instance to production APIs by adding `API_ENV=production`: `API_ENV=production yarn dev`.

 ## How to run